 These records will import into you EndNote Library, but they will import only one citation at a time.

 If you have a collection of PDFs you can ask EndNote to import them and the bibliographic information into your Endnote library.

 You should have your preference set properly as outlined in installation and additional settings.

 You can also choose to import a folder full of PDFs

-If EndNote can read the metadata contained in the PDF and find a DOI (digital object identifies) the program will import the bibliographic infomation.
+If EndNote can read the metadata contained in the PDF and find a DOI (digital object identifier) the program will import the bibliographic information.
 If not it will import only the PDF itself.